 It makes me curious if Hong Kong is gearing up to attempt pacts with Taiwan, and maybe even remnants of Tibetan resistance.
 Truthfully, it’s the only option Hong Kong has at this point.

-Either they team up and start finding ways of fighting back now, or they just play the waiting game for China to take them over in 2047.
+Either they team up and start finding ways of fighting back now, or they just play the waiting game for China to take them over in 2047 or earlier.
 Much like what they did to Tibet.
-And much like they are seemingly appearing to approach with Taiwan.
+And much like they are appearing to approach with Taiwan.

 China has a knack for engulfing their neighbors.
 Will be interesting to see where this goes in the future.
 Hopefully Hong Kong residents can continue to enjoy the freedoms they have without communist intervention.
 But hey, at least they’re not as communist as North Korea (which China also unironically fully supports).

 Some pictures from the protests.
-Maybe us here in the West can take some notes as well:
+Maybe we here in the West can take some notes as well: